giawa/caelum4csharp/README.md

 ![Screenshot 6](https://giawa.github.com/caelum/screenshot6.png)

 ## TODO
-Current the stars move based on a static rotation unaffected by latitude/longitude.
+1. Currently the stars move based on a static rotation unaffected by latitude/longitude.

-Make it a bit easier to deal with ICameraBound stuff.
+2. Make it a bit easier to deal with ICameraBound stuff.
+3. Documentation!